 There was nothing about his start on Saturday that was surprising.
 I knew he was going to shut down the Rays and either shut them out or come close to it.
 I knew he was going to give the pitching staff length and give the bullpen a day off.
 Most importantly, I knew the Yankees were going to win.

 Severino is a pleasure to watch.
 Every five days, I know the Yankees are going to win, and I know I’m going to enjoy watching the game.
 I’m not going to see any nibbling, 30-pitch innings or four-inning starts.
 For a rotation that has to worry about Masahiro Tanaka’s elbow and inconsistency (and now hamstrings too), CC Sabathia’s knee and command, Sonny Gray’s personal catcher needs and astronomical WHIP and two rookies in Domingo German and Jonathan Loaisiga, no one ever has to worry about Severino.
-He’s a true No. 1 starter and one of the fewest aces in the game in an era where five innings is considered enough.
+He’s a true No. 1 starter and one of the few aces in the game in an era where five innings is considered enough.

-I’m happy the Yankees didn’t trade Luis Severino at the 2015 deadline for David Price or at any other time for any other player, and I’m happy that Pedro Martinez decided to help the team he could never beat.
+I’m happy the Yankees didn’t trade Luis Severino at the 2015 deadline for David Price or at any other time for any other player, and I’m happy Pedro Martinez decided to help the team he could never beat.